Slow Cooker Turkey Chili

 This post may contain affiliate links.
 Please read our disclosure policy.

-Slow Cooker Turkey, Quinoa, and Sweet Potato Chili is a hearty, healthy bowl of goodness that cooks in the slow cooker all day long and is a guaranteed weeknight dinner winner.
+Slow Cooker Turkey Chili is a hearty, healthy bowl of goodness that cooks in the slow cooker all day long and is a guaranteed weeknight dinner winner.

-I'm bringing it back today with new photos, new tips, and a new freezer label in the recipe card below.
+This post has been updated with new tips and a new freezer label below.
 But it is still the same recipe that many of you know and love!
-And if you haven't tried it, I can't wait for you to give it a try.
+And if you haven’t tried it, I can’t wait for you to give it a try.

-- Ground Turkey - This recipe will work with any ground meat, but especially with lean ground meat like turkey or ground chicken.
+- Ground Turkey – Slow cooker turkey chili can be made with any ground meat as a substitute.
+Try it with ground beef or ground chicken.
 If you use ground beef or ground pork, drain it well before adding it to the slow cooker.

 - Dried Spices – Use classic dried spices in this chili – chili powder and ground cumin.
 I look for a more mild chili powder so that I can add more spice if I want.
 I love McCormick chili powder which is very mild.

 - Onion and Garlic – Chopped onion and garlic add a lot of flavor as they cook.